Hospitality-grade floor protection · Ships in 1–3 business days · 90-day limited warranty

 Available in: Round (5 sizes up to 75 mm), square (5 sizes up to 75 mm), rectangular (1 size).
 Nail-on or self-adhesive mounting.
 Two surface variants (Smooth Glide for movement, Anti-Slip for fixed seating).

-No. The smooth, hard ABS base distributes the leg weight evenly and glides over carpet fibers without snagging, pulling, or tearing.
-Direct contact between a wood or metal leg and carpet does all those things — slides prevent it.
+No. The smooth, hard ABS base distributes the leg weight evenly and moves over carpet fibers without snagging, pulling, or tearing.
+Direct contact between a wood or metal leg and carpet does all those things.
+Slides prevent it.

 The slide should be slightly smaller than your leg base so it stays hidden underneath the leg edge.
 Measure the leg diameter (round) or width × depth (square/rectangular) and choose the next size DOWN if you’re between sizes.
 For example, a 26 mm round leg gets a 23 mm slide, not a 28 mm.
 Going larger creates an overhang that catches on carpet transitions.